• Skip to primary navigation

 iStock/spooh

-Ear shape and features
+6. Ear shape and features

 Your cat’s ears may give you a clue to their breed type as some ear features are quite distinctive.
 There are three unique types of ear features: curled, folded and ear tufts and furnishings.

 It’s important to note that cats with curled or folded ears may experience certain health issues.
-For example, Scottish Folds suffer from osteochondrodysplasia, which is a cartilage abnormality that affects bone development and will lead to severe arthritis.
+For example, Scottish Folds suffer from osteochondrodysplasia, which is a cartilage abnormality that affects bone development and may lead to severe arthritis.
 Additionally, cats with curled ears, such as the American Curl, may have trouble cleaning their ears or easily experience damage to their ears and ear health.

 Below are some examples of cat breeds with distinct ears.